kandekore/WordpressSharepointFetch/README.md

 - The Motivation for building this application was I needed a method to display content from complex word documents, keeping index links and images.
 - The application was built to provide a method of importing content to WordPress sites from SharePoint
-- It solves the problem of having to rebuild documents to display on a website, it also presents an oportunity for end users to use SharePoint as a content managment system.
+- It solves the problem of having to rebuild documents to display on a website, it also presents an opportunity for end users to use SharePoint as a content managment system.
 - Through the process of building this application I learned how to query the Microsoft Graph API to get drive and file ID's

 ## Usage